thiskevinwang/coffee-code-climb/content/blog/july-28-2019/index.md

 ### 3a.
 Function as Children Prop

+Here is a variation, passing a function as the children prop.
+From the component, the childen prop gets called with some arguments.
+Those arguments can then be accessed when you go to write the element tree, and they can be used anywhere along the tree.

-Between render props, and declaring a function as the `children` prop, I think the later looks a lot nicer.
+Between render props, and a function as the `children` prop, I think the later is a lot nicer.

 ```javascript
 import React, { useState, useEffect } from "react"